Officials Certification and Education Program (OCEP) Summary

 Your new 5 year deadline is July 2016.

-OCEP Status Check: To determine your OCEP certification status and expiration dates, go to the OAOA website at http://www.oreofficials.org/ocep.php and click on your sport.
+OCEP Status Check: To determine your OCEP certification status and expiration date simply go to the OAOA website at http://www.oreofficials.org/ocep.php and click on your sport.

 OSAA Gold Card Available